vvvv/visualprogramming.net/content/blog/2023/Monthly Reviews/vvvvhat-happened-in-december-2023/index.md

 ///////

+- A new GammaLuncher has been released, here is the full [changelog](https://github.com/sebescudie/GammaLauncher/releases/tag/5.2.1)

-- There will be vvvvorldwild meetup on January 12th
+- There will be a vvvvorldwild meetup on January 12th

 - We well continuie with the Thursday-intermidiate, here is the next one: